-- 1 Quality arbitrations - The lowest fees for quality arbitrations are laid down in Appendix C of the Rule Book however the arbitrators may charge more. - Both firms are liable to pay a fee.
-The arbitrators will apportion the fees payable by each firm. - 2 Quality appeals - The lowest fees for quality appeals are laid down in Appendix C of the Rule Book, however the appeal committee may charge more. - Each firm appealing will be liable to pay a fee.
-The appeal committee will apportion the fees payable by each firm. - 3 Cotton waste, linters and pickings
+- 1 Quality arbitrations - a The lowest fees for quality arbitrations are laid down in Appendix C of the Rule Book however the arbitrators may charge more. - b Both firms are liable to pay a fee.
+The arbitrators will apportion the fees payable by each firm. - 2 Quality appeals a The quality arbitration and appeal fees on cotton waste, linters and pickings are the same as the fees for quality arbitration and appeals on cotton.

+- a The lowest fees for quality appeals are laid down in Appendix C of the Rule Book, however the appeal committee may charge more. - b Each firm appealing will be liable to pay a fee.
+The appeal committee will apportion the fees payable by each firm.

+3 Cotton waste, linters and pickings